131/nyks/README.md

 nyks provide a set of "missing" stuffs in nodejs basic api.
-All thoses function will eventually end up in the official API :-).
+All those functions will eventually end up in the official API :-).

 # Natives